 Clerks of the Court are supposed to keep a close eye on the proceedings and keep records and despite recent legislation to give them power to investigate suspicious guardianships, they are typically bystanders without any real authority to intervene

 Court Reporters should be present at every hearing but official court reporters not hired by you have been known to create reports which deviate from actual facts and are sometimes suspiciously modified.

 Then there’s You and your Lawyer.
-You should expect to be vilified in court particularly if you have been the one caring for your loved one.
+You should expect to be endlessly vilified in court particularly if you have been the one caring for your loved one.
 Be prepared to be accused of everything from physical abuse, undue influence, exploitation, neglect, fiduciary misconduct to outright thievery and even attempted murder in court filings.
-In the hundreds of cases that our group has evaluated it is typical for you to go through a series of lawyers each of whom disappoints in a different way and each of whom is completely and totally ineffective in representing you before the probate court.
+In the hundreds of cases that our group has evaluated it is typical to go through a series of lawyers each of whom disappoints in a different way and each of whom is completely and totally ineffective in representing you before the probate court.
 The stacked probate deck leads to a condition referred to as the legal abuse syndrome which is a form of PTSD.
 Nearly all litigants in contested probate develop one form or another of this syndrome.

 Other second-tier players include pharmacies, nursing homes, hospitals, assisted-living facilities, used car salesman, real estate agents, antique stores, jewelry stores, appraisers, doctors, nurses,home health agencies, durable medical equipment companies, storage companies, moving companies, deposition companies, copying companies, file storage companies all of whom are claiming to work with the best interests of the Ward but who profit very handsomely from the business referred to them by the Ward’s owner, the Guardian.